Identifying Testing Improprieties, Irregularities, and Breaches

 The steps to process a breach are as follows:

-- Local administrators or staff mitigate the incident as necessary and immediately report the breach to the CAASPP test site coordinator, LEA CAASPP coordinator, or both.
+- Local administrators or staff mitigate the incident as necessary and immediately report the breach to the site CAASPP coordinator, LEA CAASPP coordinator, or both.

 - LEA staff members investigate the security risk and alert the LEA Success Agent or call CalTAC for social media breaches and stand ready to receive further instructions.

-- The CAASPP test site coordinator or LEA CAASPP coordinator reports the breach using the online STAIRS/Appeals process in TOMS within 24 hours.
+- The site CAASPP coordinator or LEA CAASPP coordinator reports the breach using the online STAIRS/Appeals process in TOMS within 24 hours.

 - The CDE reviews the STAIRS case and approves the Appeal, if necessary.
 The coordinator retains the STAIRS response email for the record.